intelligolabs/lots-extension/README.md

 ![LOTS](static/LOTS.png)

-This is the official implementation of the **LOTS** adapter from the paper *"LOTS of Fashion!
-Multi-Conditioning for Image Generation via Sketch-Text Pairing"*, published as **Oral at ICCV25** in Honolulu.
+This is the official implementation of the **LOTS** adapter from the paper *"Multi-Level Conditioning by Pairing Localized Text and Sketch for Fashion Image Generation"*.
+The paper is currently under review.

 To access the **Sketchy** dataset, refer to [the HuggingFace repository](https://huggingface.co/datasets/federicogirella/sketchy)